FRRouting/frr/doc/user/overview.rst

 .. index:: Software internals

 Traditional routing software is made as a one process program which provides all of the routing protocol functionalities.
-Frr takes a different approach.
+FRR takes a different approach.
 It is made from a collection of several daemons that work together to build the routing table.
 There may be several protocol-specific routing daemons and zebra the kernel routing manager.